sstarr77/economic_resilience_group_project/README.md

 - [Github Link for DSI-DC students' past work.](https://github.com/whiteashleye/EconomicLoss_NaturalDisaster)
 - [Github Link for DSI-SF students' past work.](https://github.com/mitchdshawn/disaster_income_loss)
 - Feel free to use this as a reference or to build on top of it. **Make sure to provide credit where credit is due!!**

+**Problem 12: Leveraging News Sources and Social Media to Identify Major Historic Flood Events**

+*Problem Statement:*
+- Flooding presents a major challenge for property and even life in many cities.
+Floods can cause major disruptions, including by aggravating chronic congestions.
+The ability to accurately track where floods have impinged on cities helps document exposure, but this data also provides a basis for better predictive modeling.
+When it comes to flooding, a [Smart City](https://en.wikipedia.org/wiki/Smart_city) would ideally be able to integrate geospatial intelligence from satellites, smartphone and sensor feedback.
+- Under ideal circumstances, local governments, citizens and businesses can command some information about which areas have been historically exposed to floods, and where risks may occur in the future.
+This also allows the city to know which public infrastructure assets have been exposed to flood.
+- While many advanced Smart Cities have put in place sophisticated systems towards this objective, many emerging localities leaders are looking to agile opportunities to gain baseline insights with the support of AI, setting the foundations for smarter digital infrastructure investments.
+- An effective investment in infrastructure requires a deep understanding about the vulnerability of cities, for example, which areas in a city are exposed to increased and frequent exposure to environmental risks, such as floods.
+- In the last decade, image classification of satellite imagery (including change detection methods) have been a primary tool for delineation of flood extents.
+By comparing a satellite image captured during a flood event with a baseline (“non-event”) image, it is possible to identify which areas in a city were flooded during major flood events; This data can then be further analyzed and aggregated to identify areas in a city that have been prone to major flood events, for example, in the last 5 years.
+- However, this vulnerability analysis requires comprehensive data about major historical flood events (including their dates, characteristics and impacts).
+- news sources and social media are a promising solution for extracting this essential data.
+There is a need for a tool that will extract from various sources on the web (news articles, social media posts etc.) all available data about historic flood events – dates, impacts and effect.
+- Having this data will allow to extract relevant satellite imagery that was captured during these flood events (students working on this project are not expected to do this image analysis).

+*Desired Deliverables:*
+- A short write-up describing the project.
+- Open source code to allow for implementation of this big data search process.
+Namely, a tool that will scan all available web sources to extract all available data about major historical flood events in a given (developing) city.
+- The code should be flexible enough and allow the end user to change certain parameters, such as a name of a city, a region or a district, as well as to define specific dates for the data search.
+- output of this code should be a CSV file which includes a comprehensive list of major flood events that have occurred in the city of interest between two dates (e.g. 1.1.2015 and 7.11.2019), including: event start data, event end date, impacted area, impacted sub-areas (e.g. neighborhoods), potential effect, number of affected people (if available), data source etc.
+- A preliminary proof of concept using a real-world example, demonstrating with a city from the developing world.

 **Requirements**:
 For the purposes of a DSI project, you must meet a few technical requirements.
 They are: